BBC Radio 2 Timeline 1967-2006

 2000 Radio Programme Of The Year, Jonathan Ross

-Humphrey Lyttleton British Jazz Awards - Lifetime Achievement
+Humphrey Lyttelton British Jazz Awards - Lifetime Achievement

 Sony Awards 2000 (for 1999)